 Bird flu is an infection caused by a type of avian influenza virus.
-Although there are many types of bird flu, the type that now concerns health workers—because it is very serious and often fatal—is the H5N1 bird flu virus.
+Although there are many types of bird flu, the types that now concern health workers—because they are very serious and often fatal—are the H5N1 and H7N9 bird flu viruses.

 Symptoms of bird flu can be the same as common flu symptoms.
 These can include a fever, cough, sore throat, muscle aches, or eye infection (conjunctivitis).
 More serious symptoms of bird flu include pneumonia, a serious lung infection, or acute respiratory distress syndrome, a life-threatening lung problem.

 Medical Review: Adam Husney, MD - Family Medicine & Leslie Tengelsen, PhD, DVM -

 © 1995-2016 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Donations to UW Health are managed by the University of Wisconsin Foundation, a publicly supported charitable organization under 501(c)(3) of the Internal Revenue Code.